Urgent Courier vs Express Delivery

 - Client emergency: A major customer's urgent request that, if fulfilled, justifies a premium cost.

-- Medical/pharmaceutical: Temperature-controlled shipments requiring immediate dispatch (T&C Logistics offers cold-chain capability).
+- Medical/pharmaceutical: Temperature-controlled shipments requiring immediate dispatch with cold-chain capability.

 - High-value risk: Expensive stock or prototype parts where rapid transit reduces loss risk.